Toledo Zoo & Aquarium: Feast with the Beasts

 An evening of dining and animal encounters, the fundraiser also includes an auction and the opportunity to learn more about enrichment and training for the animals.
-In 2017 this event hosted 137 guests and raised $66,000 for the TZS.
+In 2017, this event hosted 137 guests and raised $66,000 for the TZS.

 Garden Tours

 The Toledo Zoo & Aquarium does tours with their horticulture staff to discuss everything gardening.
 They even include various workshops throughout the year.

 The Lights Before Christmas

-The Lights Before Christmas is an annual event held by the Toledo Zoo & Aquarium which began in 1986, with only 70,000 bulbs, and hosting just as many guests to the zoo.
+The Lights Before Christmas is an annual event held by the Toledo Zoo & Aquarium which began in 1986, with only 70,000 bulbs and hosted just as many guests to the zoo.
 Most summer attractions are closed, but all the buildings and trees are decorated with Christmas lights.
 It features over one million Christmas lights, a winter village including an ice slide and ice bumper cars, the Arctic Blast game, a new light show projected on the carnivore cafe, model trains from the Swanton Area Railroad, and Santa Claus.
-The "Big Tree", an 85 ft Norway spruce tree, contains over 35,000 LED lights, and has been honored as being ranked in the top 10 Christmas trees to see.
+The "Big Tree", an 85 ft Norway spruce tree, contains over 35,000 LED lights and has been honored as being ranked in the top 10 Christmas trees to see.
 The main show, Dancing Lights, is near Cheetah Valley.
 It is repeated several times every night.
 It uses LED wide-angle mini lights that flash along with Christmas music.
 All this is done using nearly 10 mi of extension cords.